 Holders of shares of Common Stock are entitled to one vote at the Annual Meeting for each share of Common Stock held of record on the Record Date.
 In the election of directors, shareholders will not be allowed to cumulate their votes.
-The three nominees receiving the highest number of votes will be elected.
+The three director-nominees who receive a majority of the votes cast with respect to his or her election will be elected as directors of the Company.
 The advisory vote on executive compensation is non-binding; however, the Company will record the number of votes cast in favor of and against the proposal and will report the voting results at the Annual Meeting.
-Approval of the proposal to amend the 2006 Incentive Plan, the proposal to amend the Employee Stock Purchase Plan, the proposal to ratify the appointment of Deloitte to serve as the Company's independent registered public accounting firm for the year ending December 31, 2015 and the shareholder proposal to require a majority vote of the Company's shareholders to elect directors of the Company in uncontested elections requires that the votes cast in favor of the applicable proposal must exceed the votes cast against the proposal.
-Accordingly, abstentions and broker non-votes will not affect the outcome of the election of directors, the advisory vote with respect to executive compensation, the proposal to amend the 2006 Incentive Plan, the proposal to amend the Employee Stock Purchase Plan, the proposal to ratify the appointment of the Company's shareholders in the uncontested election of directors of the Company.
+The proposal to ratify the appointment of Deloitte to serve as the Company's independent registered public accounting firm for the year ending December 31, 2016 requires that the votes cast in favor of the applicable proposal must exceed the votes cast against the proposal.
+Accordingly, abstentions and broker non-votes will not affect the outcome of the election of directors, the advisory vote with respect to executive compensation, or the proposal to ratify the appointment of the Company's independent registered public accounting firm.